stennety/mywebsite/_posts/2021-1-24-Scaling-relational-database-Queues.md

 Diagram 1

 The web application is a success, and traffic is growing like wildfire.
-You start getting lots of emails from your monitoring systems all with the same error: SE10 9FQ, Greenwich, London
+You start getting lots of emails from your monitoring systems all with the same error:

 “Timeout error on inserting to the database”